ReconA/vindinium-bot/README.md

 # vindinium-bot
-A Vindinium bot for algorithms and data structures course
+A Vindinium bot for algorithms and data structures course.